 COLOUR AND CONTRAST/

 Colour and contrast can both be used to enable people with sight loss and dementia to identify different rooms and key features inside and outside of their homes.
 Good use of colour and contrast can facilitate independent living, by supporting people to find their way around unassisted.

 CONTRASTING POTENTIAL HAZARDS/

-- – Colour and contrast can be used to highlight hazards.
-For example, highlighting sharp edges with colour draws attention to the danger that they may pose.
+Colour and contrast can be used to highlight hazards.
+For example, highlighting sharp edges with colours draws attention to the danger that they may pose.

-- – Step edges that are contrasted to stair treads and risers improve safety by helping to visually reinforce the change from flat surfaces to steps.
+Step edge that are contrasted to stair treads and risers improve safely by helping to visually reinforce the change from flat surfaces to steps.

 CONTRASTING KEY FEATURES/

 Using a colour that contrasts with the background draws attention to key features.
 For example, it can be easier to locate and use switches and sockets, railings and handrails that are of contrasting colour to the wall.

 Having furniture in colours which contrasts with walls and flooring helps people with dementia and sight loss to recognise where they are and to find their way around.